tanvir-git/odoo-documentation/content/applications/websites/ecommerce/shopper_experience/payment_acquirer.rst

 Manage orders paid with Payment Acquirers
 =========================================

-The moment a payment is officially authorized by a Payment Acquirer, Odoo *automatically* confirms the order, which triggers the delivery.
+The moment a payment is officially authorized by a Payment Acquirer, CoquiAPPs *automatically* confirms the order, which triggers the delivery.
 And, if you invoice based on ordered quantities, you are requested to invoice the order, as well.